tomy2105/KnowledgeNotes/cloud/google.md

 Custom images are created from source disks, images or snapshots and can be used to create virtual machine (VM) instances (similar purpose as machine images).

-**Virtual disk import tool** can be used to import boot disk images from existing systems to Compute Engine.
+**Virtual disk import tool** can be used to import boot disk images from existing systems to Compute Engine (upload the resulting *.tar.gz file to Cloud Storage and register it as an image in Compute Engine).

 See [comparison of images, snapshots and templates](https://cloud.google.com/compute/docs/machine-images#when-to-use).